-To help you restore your PC to its former glory without going to the trouble of performing a complete reset, we’ve put together this simple tutorial with some easy ways to make sure your Windows machine is running at its optimum speed.
-It also doesn’t matter if you’re running Windows 10, 8.1, or 7 — we’ve included easy-to-follow steps that show how to speed up Windows regardless of the version.
+When it comes to computer maintenance, you might think about dusting out your case or upgrading your components.
+What a lot of people forget, however, is the importance of tidying up the data on their devices.
+To help you restore your PC to its former glory without going to the trouble of performing a complete reset, we put together this simple tutorial with some easy ways to make sure your Windows machine is running at its optimum speed.

 Optimize your storage devices